sapori-saperi

 Day 6: Wednesday

 This morning we go to the town of Anghiari, spectacularly perched on the edge of a cliff.
 This is where in 1440 the battle of Anghiari took place which was commemorated in a now lost painting by Leonardo da Vinci.
 During our private tour of the Busatti family textile mill we’ll be taken into the bowels of the building to see working looms and carders some of which date back to the time of Napoleon.
 If you’re collecting scraps of beautiful fabric, after the tour you’ll be allowed to rummage through sacks of offcuts.
 Time for shopping. sightseeing and lunch in Anghiari.
 Not far from Anghiari is Sansepolcro, birthplace of the early Renaissance artist Piero della Francesca.
 One of his most famous paintings is a portrait of Duke Federico Montefeltro in profile, showing his jagged nose (but not wearing his woad-dyed jeans).
 We see some of his masterpieces in the Civic Museum of his home town.
 You’ll have free time during which you can visit the Aboca Museum of Medicinal Herbs and the cathedral or relax at a cafe.
-Carrying on the theme of almonds from yesterday, we learn how to make cantuccini (biscotti in English) with the cook at our agriturismo, followed by dinner.
+Back at our agriturismo, we learn how to make cantuccini, the iconic biscuits of Tuscany (biscotti in English), with the cook, followed by dinner.

 Accommodation: Agriturismo Terre di Michelangelo | Meals: Breakfast, Dinner